Author: Dr. Jean-Paul Rodrigue

 Both have been facilitated with advances in information technologies, particularly the ubiquity of high bandwidth connectivity as well as mobile devices.
 There are degrees of telecommuting ranging from a partial substitution where a worker may spend one or two days per week performing work at another location, to a complete substitution where the work is performed elsewhere, such as in an offshore location.
 The latter is much less likely as the vast majority of work tasks tend to be collaborative and require face-to-face meetings.

 Telecommuting has often failed the meet expectations, and its share of total commuting movements remained low and relatively unchanged; 3 to 5% of the total workforce can be telecommuting at least once a month, but this share appears to be growing slightly.
 There are many reasons for this enduring low share, ranging from activities that cannot be easily substituted to a loss of direct control from management because workers are not present on site.
 One major factor is that if a job has the potential to be complemented by telecommuting, it is also a target to be relocated to a low-cost location either through outsourcing or offshoring.
 There is thus a large amount of telecommuting that took place as offshoring instead.
 Also, many workers use telecommuting forms to work overtime, carry extra work at home, or perform other activities that may still require transportation.
-Therefore, telecommuting allows employers to impose longer work hours as well as ensure employees to be more available for work on an on-call basis outside regular working hours.
+Therefore, telecommuting allows employers to impose longer work hours and ensure employees are more available for work on an on-call basis outside regular working hours.

 4. Impacts of ICT on Mobility